Cervical cancer

 Colposcopy

-A colposcopy is a minor procedure to examine a your cervix for abnormal cells or growths.
+A colposcopy is a minor procedure to examine your cervix for abnormal cells or growths.
 It may include a biopsy to examine tissue.

 Read more